HKS’ Scott Hunter Elevated to Esteemed AIA College of Fellows

 Out of a total AIA membership of more than 88,000, approximately 3 percent are distinguished with the honor of fellowship.
 The program was developed to elevate those architects who have made a significant contribution to architecture and society and who have achieved a standard of excellence in the profession.

-Scott Hunter, principal and director of HKS’ Pacific Region, leads a collaborative design practice that consistently succeeds in creating compelling, sustainably integrated architecture that is relevant to its context, users and culture.
-Over the past 25 years, Hunter has been a design-centered practice leader, both in boutique firms and more extensively in large-scale corporate architecture settings.
+Hunter, principal and director of HKS’ Pacific Region, leads a collaborative design practice that consistently succeeds in creating compelling, sustainably integrated architecture that is relevant to its context, users and culture.
+For the past 25 years, Hunter has been a design-centered practice leader, both in boutique firms and more extensively in large-scale corporate architecture settings.
 His design strategy emphasizes overall performance of the facilities through smart planning, design clarity and resource stewardship while delivering innovative and inspiring results.

 Hunter was an early advocate for integrating sustainable design practices as fundamental into project design.
 On successive large-scale projects, he has integrated strategies like passive cooling, natural ventilation, green roofs and stormwater management systems, and he has integrated new building materials to enhance occupant comfort, incorporating many of these practices on the Zev Yaroslavsky Family Support Center in Los Angeles.
 Hunter has been an advocate for the adaptive reuse of historic structures, where intelligent interventions can revive aged structures and transform them into relevant modern facilities, including work on the 50 United Nations Plaza renovation in San Francisco.
 Hunter also has led large-scale teams in designing collegiate and professional sports venues — including the L.A.
 Rams Stadium at Hollywood Park — employing innovative sustainable strategies that offset the high-energy consumption of these facilities.